-All communication with the DS1822-PAR begins with an initialization sequence that consists of a reset pulse from the master followed by a presence pulse from the DS1822-PAR.
-This is illustrated in Figure 11.
-When the DS1822-PAR sends the presence pulse in response to the reset, it is indicating to the master that it is on the bus and ready to operate.
+All communication with the DS1822 begins with an initialization sequence that consists of a reset pulse from the master followed by a presence pulse from the DS1822.
+This is illustrated in Figure 13.
+When the DS1822 sends the presence pulse in response to the reset, it is indicating to the master that it is on the bus and ready to operate.

-During the initialization sequence the bus master transmits (T_X) the reset pulse by pulling the 1-Wire bus low for a minimum of $480\mu s$.
-The bus master then releases the bus and goes into receive mode (R_X) .
+During the initialization sequence the bus master transmits $(T_X)$ the reset pulse by pulling the 1-Wire bus low for a minimum of $480\mu s$ .
+The bus master then releases the bus and goes into receive mode $(R_X)$ .
 When the bus is released, the 5k pullup resistor pulls the 1-Wire bus high.
-When the DS1822-PAR detects this rising edge, it waits $15\mu s$ to $60\mu s$ and then transmits a presence pulse by pulling the 1-Wire bus low for $60\mu s$ to $240\mu s$.
+When the DS1822 detects this rising edge, it waits $15\mu s$ to $60\mu s$ and then transmits a presence pulse by pulling the 1-Wire bus low for $60\mu s$ to $240\mu s$ .

-INITIALIZATION TIMING Figure 11
+INITIALIZATION TIMING Figure 13

-READ/WRITE-TIME SLOTS
+READ/WRITE TIME SLOTS

-The bus master writes data to the DS1822-PAR during write-time slots and reads data from the DS1822-PAR during read-time slots.
+The bus master writes data to the DS1822 during write time slots and reads data from the DS1822 during read time slots.
 One bit of data is transmitted over the 1-Wire bus per time slot.

-WRITE-TIME SLOTS
+WRITE TIME SLOTS

-There are two types of write-time slots: "Write 1" time slots and "Write 0" time slots.
-The bus master uses a Write 1 time slot to write a logic 1 to the DS1822-PAR and a Write 0 time slot to write a logic 0 to the DS1822-PAR.
-All write-time slots must be a minimum of 60μs in duration with a minimum of a 1μs recovery time between individual write slots.
-Both types of write-time slots are initiated by the master pulling the 1-Wire bus low (see Figure 12).
+There are two types of write time slots: "Write 1" time slots and "Write 0" time slots.
+The bus master uses a Write 1 time slot to write a logic 1 to the DS1822 and a Write 0 time slot to write a logic 0 to the DS1822.
+All write time slots must be a minimum of 60μs in duration with a minimum of a 1μs recovery time between individual write slots.
+Both types of write time slots are initiated by the master pulling the 1-Wire bus low (see Figure 14).

-To generate a Write 1 time slot, after pulling the 1-Wire bus low, the bus master must release the 1-Wire bus within 15μs.
+To generate a Write 1 time slot, after pulling the 1-Wire bus low, the bus master must release the 1-Wire bus within 15 $\mu$ s.
 When the bus is released, the 5k pullup resistor will pull the bus high.
-To generate a Write 0 time slot, after pulling the 1-Wire bus low, the bus master must continue to hold the bus low for the duration of the time slot (at least 60μs).
+To generate a Write 0 time slot, after pulling the 1-Wire bus low, the bus master must continue to hold the bus low for the duration of the time slot (at least 60 $\mu$ s).

-The DS1822-PAR samples the 1-Wire bus during a window that lasts from 15μs to 60μs after the master initiates the write-time slot.
-If the bus is high during the sampling window, a 1 is written to the DS1822-PAR.
-If the line is low, a 0 is written to the DS1822-PAR.
+The DS1822 samples the 1-Wire bus during a window that lasts from 15μs to 60μs after the master initiates the write time slot.
+If the bus is high during the sampling window, a 1 is written to the DS1822.
+If the line is low, a 0 is written to the DS1822.

-READ/WRITE-TIME SLOT TIMING DIAGRAM Figure 12
+READ/WRITE TIME SLOT TIMING DIAGRAM Figure 14

-READ-TIME SLOTS
+READ TIME SLOTS

-The DS1822-PAR can only transmit data to the master when the master issues read-time slots.
-Therefore, the master must generate read-time slots immediately after issuing a Read Scratchpad [BEh] command, so that the DS1822-PAR can provide the requested data.
-In addition, the master can generate read-time slots after issuing a Recall E2 [B8h] command to find out the recall status as explained in the DS1822-PAR FUNCTION COMMAND section.
+The DS1822 can only transmit data to the master when the master issues read time slots.
+Therefore, the master must generate read time slots immediately after issuing a Read Scratchpad [BEh] or Read Power Supply [B4h] command, so that the DS1822 can provide the requested data.
+In addition, the master can generate read time slots after issuing Convert T [44h] or Recall E [B8h] commands to find out the status of the operation as explained in the DS1822 FUNCTION COMMAND section.